kevinjl321/frc-scouting/README.md

-## TEAM 1160A: Match Aptitude Calculator
+## TEAM 1160A: Team Analytics Dashboard

 This project was created with the help of pandas:
 <div align="center">